-Although not classed as treasury management activities and so not covered by the CIPFA Code or the Guidance, the Council may also purchase property for investment and regeneration purposes and may also make loans and investments for service purposes, for example loans to partner organisations or the Council subsidiaries.
+Although not classed as treasury management activities and so not covered by the CIPFA Code or the Guidance, the Council can purchase property for investment and regeneration purposes and make loans and investments for service purposes, e.g., loans to partner organisations or the Council subsidiaries.

 Such loans and investments will be subject to the Council's normal approval processes and need not comply with the TMSS.
-However, it is important to note that there are varying degrees of risks associated with such asset classes and this need comprehensive appreciation.
+However, there are varying degrees of risks associated with such asset classes and this needs comprehensive appreciation.
 It is not just credit risk that needs to be understood, but liquidity and interest rate / market risk as well, although these can often be intertwined.
-Any option in which an investor hopes to generate an elevated rate of return will almost always introduce a greater level of risk.
+Any option in which an investor hopes to generate an elevated rate of return will almost always introduce a level of risk.
 By carefully considering and understanding the nature of these risks, an informed decision can be taken.